corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-sdk-introduction.md

 ## What's inside the Token SDK

-The Token SDK is contained in two JAR files which includes all the required dependencies for your CorDapp, including:
+The Token SDK is contained in two `.jar`  files which includes all the required dependencies for your CorDapp, including:

 * **Contracts**, which contains the base token types, states and contracts needed to create a token, including token type definitions for fiat and digital currencies.
 * **Workflows**, which contains the flows for issuing, moving, redeeming tokens, and selection workflows, which allow a party to select which source of fungible tokens they will use to pay with in a transaction.

-As the **Contracts** JAR contains the ability to define and create tokens, and the **Workflows** JAR contains the flows required to use them, you must add both JARS to your CorDapp's folder in order to use the Token SDK.
+As the **Contracts** `.jar` file contains the ability to define and create tokens, and the **Workflows** `.jar` file contains the flows required to use them, you must add both `.jar` files to your CorDapp's folder in order to use the Token SDK.

 ## Choose the anatomy of your token